Lyalpha/ifuanal/docs/tutorial.rst

 can be passed as ``bin_num``.

-Especially with lower SNR features, the fitter is susceptible to finding local minima in the LSQ sense and is sensitive to the inital guess for the amplitude, mean and standard deviation of the gaussians.
+Especially with lower SNR features, the fitter is susceptible to finding local minima in the LSQ sense and is sensitive to the initial guess for the amplitude, mean and standard deviation of the gaussians.
 To circumvent this a somewhat brute force method is overlaid on the fitter minimisation, as well as applying some conditions to the fitted parameters: